bsungwoo/spSeudoMap/README.md

 ## R wrap function for spSeudoMap (spSeudoMap_R.R)
     devtools::install_github("bsungwoo/spSeudoMap")
+  ### Installation of virtual or conda environment
+  Linux distributions: The environment will be automatically installed by running the function
+  Windows: Install conda environment first and then run the function with env.select = 'conda'

   ### Additional parameters
   **(1) outdir:** the directory to save output files (models and results) (default = '.')